cs4241-19a/a2-shortstack/README.md

 Achievements:
 ---
 ### Technical:
-- I used firebase to store my data.
+- I used Firebase to store my data while also maintaining a local dataset.
--
+- Created a bootstrapped responsive data from scratch which maintained a consistent color scheme.
+- I learned to use local storage in order to build the bridge between the first and second page (right now this is not necessary because I don't have any password encryption but it can be useful if I implement that).

 ### Design:
 - I implemented a slider for the front page.
 The example slider code is found here: https://startbootstrap.com/snippets/full-slider/